sailfish009/openstructure/modules/base/doc/generic.rst

 To access the value of a generic property, we first check if the property exists and then access it, using the method suitable for the data type of the property.
-For the previously set property "myfloatprop" of the data type real, at the atom
+For the previously set property `myfloatprop` of the data type real, at the atom
 level:

 .. code-block:: python